cloudcreativity/ddd-modules/docs/guide/domain/entities.md

 :::tip
 If your state changing method requires a lot of inputs, consider using a value object to encapsulate the inputs - rather than having a long list of method arguments.
-This also means the value object can encapsulate the logic of validating the inputs, which can be reused in other parts of your domain.
+This also means the value object can encapsulate the logic of ensuring the inputs are an invariant, which can be reused in other parts of your domain.
 :::

 For example, if an `Attendee` can cancel a ticket, you might provide a `cancelTicket()` method: